 In addition to gathering information about the magnitude of the problem and its potential causes, a needs assessment also attempts to gather information about how a community might be able to best address the problem.
 What tools already exist in the community and how might they be used to address the issue?
 What additional tools are needed to address the problem?
 Who should to be included in a collaboration to address the problem?

-Often social problems, such as substance abuse, are very complicated issues to address because they are influenced by so many different factors.
+Often social problems, such as substance misuse, are very complicated issues to address because they are influenced by so many different factors.
 These factors include individual choices and behaviors, family interactions, school and peer influences, community norms and practices, and public laws and policies (among others).
 Because these problems impact whole communities and because whole communities can have an impact on these problems, it is often important for many different sectors within a community to collaborate together in their attempts to address the problem.